 A Nomination Committee comprising all Directors oversees a formal review procedure governing the appointment of new Directors and evaluates the overall composition of the Board, taking into account the existing balance of skills, experience and knowledge.
-The Committee is also responsible for assessing on an annual basis the individual performance of each Director and for making recommendations as to whether they should remain in office.
+The Committee is also responsible for assessing, on an annual basis, the individual performance of each Director and for making recommendations as to whether they should remain in office.
 This Committee is chaired by Shefaly Yogendra.
-The Committee met three times during the year and twice following the year end to discuss Board composition and succession and consider the re-election of each Director.
+The Committee met four times during the year, to discuss Board composition and succession, the re-election of each Director and the appointments of Charles Cade and Carolyn Sims respectively.